zonemaster/zonemaster/test-zone-data/README.md

    0.07 NOTICE    Z09_MISSING_MAIL_TARGET
    ```

-For more examples and for how to interpret the example above, go to section
+For more examples and information on how to interpret the example above, go to
-"[Directories](#directories)" below and step down into a test module and under
+section “[Directories](#directories)” below, find the test module, then the test
-that the test case and see the README file of the test case.
+case within the module, and read the test case’s README file.

 ### Run unit tests in terminal 2